algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 If you haven't used Git before, we recommend [this Git tutorial series](https://try.github.io/) by GitHub.

-**Web IDE Support** At this time we don't support editing source code in our Web IDE for BitBucket Cloud-hosted algorithms.
+**Web IDE Support:** At this time we don't support editing source code in our Web IDE for BitBucket Cloud-hosted algorithms.
 {: .notice-info}

 **Enterprise Users:** By default, on new Algorithmia clusters algorithm source code can only be hosted internally within the Algorithmia platform.
-As such, you won't see Bitbucket Cloud listed as a repository host for new algorithms until your cluster administrator [configures a Bitbucket Cloud connection](https://training.algorithmia.com/managing-advanced-workflows/807382).
+As such, you won't see Bitbucket Cloud listed as a repository host for new algorithms until your cluster administrator [creates a Bitbucket Cloud configuration](https://training.algorithmia.com/managing-advanced-workflows/807382).
 {: .notice-info}

 #### Creating Bitbucket Cloud-hosted algorithms

-To create an algorithm with its source code hosted on Bitbucket Cloud, simply select a Bitbucket Cloud SCM connection for "repository host" in the modal.
+To create an algorithm with its source code hosted on Bitbucket Cloud, simply select any available Bitbucket Cloud SCM configuration for "repository host" in the modal.

 The first time you create a Bitbucket Cloud-hosted algorithm, you'll be prompted to connect your Bitbucket Cloud account.
 Click "Authorize" and follow the instructions in the pop-op window to give Algorithmia permission to create and manage Git repositories on your behalf.
-Once you've connected your Bitbucket Cloud account to Algorithmia, you'll be able to select any available Bitbucket Cloud connection to host your source code repository when you create a new algorithm.
+Once you've connected your Bitbucket Cloud account to Algorithmia, you'll be able to select any available Bitbucket Cloud configuration to host your source code repository when you create a new algorithm.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/source_code_management/scm_create_bitbucket_algorithm_unauthorized_2.png" alt="Authorization prompt for Bitbucket Cloud repository host" class="screenshot img-sm">